← Chapter 17· | Turning Signs (Contents) | References | blog |

 Taking responsibility would mean changing the routines that lead to unconscionable results, because once the results become predictable, they also become intentional, for any being capable of conscious self-control.
 After all, what else is conscious information good for?

-By the beginning of the 21st Century, we knew that human niche-building was destroying the niches of countless other beings.
+Subliminal information is evanescent, but conscious information is stable – we can hang on to it for as long as we wish.
+Consciousness also compresses the incoming information, reducing an immense stream of sense data to a small set of carefully selected bite-size symbols.
+The sampled information can then be routed to another processing stage, allowing us to perform carefully controlled chains of operations, much like a serial computer.
+This broadcasting function of consciousness is essential.
+In humans, it is greatly enhanced by language, which lets us distribute our conscious thoughts across the social network.By the beginning of the 21st Century, we knew that human niche-building was destroying the niches of countless other beings.
 We were using up biodiversity just as we were using up fossil fuels.
 We have caught ourselves in the act of biocide, and there is no consolation in knowing that we didn't mean it.
-We can blame it on the relatively small number of people capitalizing on their position at the top of the human wealth-and-power pyramid – but that means admitting that humanity collectively has ceded its global self-control to those who have no control over their own greed and nothing but contempt for the rest of us Earthlings.
+We can blame it on the relatively small number of people capitalizing on their position at the top of the human wealth-and-power pyramid – but that means admitting that humanity collectively has ceded its global self-control to those who have no control over their own greed and nothing but contempt for the rest of us Earthlings.— Stanislas Dehaene (2014, 89)

 Is humanity as a keystone species incapable of self-control?
 Is it the destiny of this species to render the biosphere as inhospitable to itself as it has already become for the other species now being driven to extinction?
 Or can life itself attain a measure of self-control through the conscious mindfulness of the symbolic species?

 We can read the signs, and they tell us that technologies alone are not enough to save the inhabitants of Earth from the maladaptive habits of power-hungry humans and their abject subjects.
-We need intimologies as well in order to read the turning signs that keep the meaning cycle turning in the ecosystems and in ourselves.
-The development of self-control depends on the humble realization of our intimate interbeing with all the living systems that keep the earth alive.
+We need intimologies as well in order to read the more intimate signs that keep the meaning cycle turning in the ecosystems and in ourselves.
+The development of self-control depends on the humble realization of our interbeing with all the living systems that keep the earth alive.
 Only this will enlighten the heavy ecological footprint of the Anthropocene.

 We humans can develop technologies for manipulating things on such a large scale because we are capable of directing our joint attention.
 Pre-eminent among the tools harnessing and extending this capability is language.
 We can call it a “tool” or “technology” because we use it intentionally, though we have not consciously designed it to work the way it does.
 Natural languages have evolved, just as human beings have, in a manner beyond human control; the designer is nature.
 But linguistic semiosis can amplify and modify the effects of other technologies which already amplify the human effect on the biosphere.
 This makes language a crucial component of the guidance system embodied in human nature.
-This is the systemic context of turning symbols, and of the intimologies which add another dimension of self-control to the universal communion of subjects.
+This is the systemic context of turning symbols, and of the intimologies which add a deeper dimension of self-control to the universal communion of subjects.

 How do we read the turning signs to make up our minds, to self-organize our guidance systems at personal, social and spiritual levels?
 The inquiry which aims to answer that question started out as hermeneutics (introduced in Chapter 6), but has developed beyond its narrow focus on the interpretation of Scripture: language itself being rooted in semiosis, the inquiry is essentially semiotic.
 Theories articulating the way turning signs work can be called intimologies because they study the intimacy of relations among subjects, objects, signs, interpretants and selves – or because they study how intimations work.